 American Printing House for the Blind Federal Quota

-The Federal Quota Program was initiated in 1879 by the Federal Act to Promote the Education of the Blind.
+The American Printing House for the Blind (APH) Federal Quota Program was initiated in 1879 by the Federal Act to Promote the Education of the Blind.
 This program is a means whereby a per capita amount of money is designated for the purchase of educational materials for each eligible student registered through an established Federal Quota account.
-These Federal Quota accounts are maintained and administered by the American Printing House for the Blind (APH) and its Ex Officio Trustees.
+These Federal Quota accounts are maintained and administered by APH and its Ex Officio Trustees (EOT).
+Library Director Carrie Brasier is the EOT for the DESE AIM Library APH Federal Quota Accounts.

 Eligibility for Federal Quota Registration

-In order for students to be eligible for registration in the Federal Quota Program, they MUST meet the requirements as outlined in An Act to Promote the Education of the Blind.
-Students must:
+For a student to be eligible for the Federal Quota Program, they MUST meet one of the following visual criteria as outlined in An Act to Promote the Education of the Blind:

 OR

-Signed education plans, medical documentation and permission forms are not kept by APH.
-It is the responsibility of the Ex Officio Trustee to secure and retain eligibility documentation from the LEA or parent in the event that an audit requires evidence of the student’s educational program or visual acuity:
+The actual education plans and medical documentation are not kept by APH.
+It is the responsibility of the Ex Officio Trustee to ensure eligibility documentation in the event that an audit requires evidence of the student’s educational program or visual acuity.
+The AIM Library Assurances Form documents a student’s eligibility, and they are kept on file at the AIM Library.

-Parent permissions do not need to be collected on an annual basis.
-Once you have secured the parent permission, it is good until FERPA and IDEA no longer apply.
+Consent forms do not need to be collected on an annual basis.
+Consents are good until FERPA and IDEA no longer apply, student changes schools, or turns 18 and needs to sign updated Consent.

 For each student, the following information must be reported: